 South Camberley Primary and Nursery School is an inclusive school and we wish for all children to have the best educational experience they can.
 Regular school attendance is an important part of giving children the best possible start in life.
 The aim should be to attend 100% of the time.
-Going to school helps to develop:
+Regular attendance at school helps to develop: